dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     "
     .. _dcmExternalRetrieveAET:

-    :ref:`External Retrieve AET <dcmExternalRetrieveAET>`",string,"Constrain deletion of Studies, if usable space falls below the configured threshold, to Studies which objects are retrievable using this AE from an external C-MOVE SCP.
+    :ref:`External Retrieve AET <dcmExternalRetrieveAET>`",string,"Constrains deletion of Studies from the Storage System to Studies which objects are retrievable using this AE from an external C-MOVE SCP.

     (dcmExternalRetrieveAET)"
     "
     .. _dcmExportStorageID:

-    :ref:`Export Storage ID <dcmExportStorageID>`",string,"Constrain deletion of Studies, if usable space falls below the configured threshold, to Studies which objects are also accessible from the specified other storage.
+    :ref:`Export Storage ID <dcmExportStorageID>`",string,"Constrains deletion of Studies from the Storage System to Studies which objects are also accessible from the specified other storage.

     (dcmExportStorageID)"
     "